Rubo3/subbot/README.md

 subbot is a simple command-line tool which helps you automate the last part of subtitles management, taking from you the burden of merging them into their MKVs with the right parameters.

+A modified version of Sheldon Woodward's [pymkv](https://github.com/sheldonkwoodward/pymkv) is provided, which adds support for a custom `mkvmerge` binary path, lifts the restriction on MKV-only source files and removes its external dependencies.
+Currently subbot works with Matroska video (MKV), QuickTime/MP4 and Advanced SubStation Alpha (ASS) source files only.
+The restriction is hard-coded: while in theory it should work with all the file types supported by mkvmerge, tests need to be done to prove it.

 ## How to use

 You have to pass to it the videos and the subtitles paths you want to merge, in any order you want.
 Then, you can specify an optional directory path with `--output` or `-o`, where all the new video files will be multiplexed.
 The syntax is as follows: